Martha Dawson Education Fund

 (Education Outreach & Scholarship Funding)

-Established in memory of the late Martha Hicks Dawson, past president and long-time member of the Port Ludlow Arts Council and subsequently, Port Ludlow Performing Arts, this fund is dedicated solely to providing music education outreach and scholarships to the students of Jefferson County.
+Established in memory of the late Martha Hicks Dawson, past president and long-time member of Port Ludlow Performing Arts.
+Martha was instrumental in expanding the role of PLPA in education outreach to the local students.
+Martha, who was an accomplished cellist and a former music teacher, sadly, passed away in 2013.
+This fund is dedicated solely to providing music education outreach and scholarships to the students of Jefferson County.
+Along with providing our adult community with the opportunity to experience the arts, we endeavor to inspire future young artists in our local schools.
+Through our Education Outreach program, we support Adventures in Music (AIM), which brings local musicians and performers to curate captivating mini concerts for our elementary students.
+We present an annual concert featuring a performer from one of our season series for the older students in Chimacum, Quilcene and Brinnon.
+We offer resources and instrument rental for aspiring students.
+We offer scholarships for students going on to higher education in the arts.
 You can rest assured that your funds go directly to fund young students in music and the arts and scholarships for local graduates to continue their education in the field of music and the arts.
 You will be supporting students like the lovely young women shown below who are recipients of our scholarship fund.

 Scholarship Application